vermont42/Permitter/README.md

 The credentials-reading code assumes that the credentials do not contain a comma.
 If my wife's credentials ever gain a comma, I might use XML for the credentials file, which would allow a comma.

 Results of attempts to purchase permits currently go to a log file.
 Successfully purchased permits are also stored in BART's backend.
 For more-timely notice of results, however, I would like to send a push notification.

+[^1]: Though I am comfortable with JSON, I prefer the verbosity of XML.